omnipy.shared.enums.display

 is_syntax_language_spec(syntax: str) -> TypeIs[SyntaxLanguageSpec.Literals]

-Checks for a valid syntax language specification.
+Check for a valid syntax language specification.

 This checks whether the syntax string is one of the supported